noranda/mandragora-mania/docs/ANALYZER_SCORING_RULES.md

 ## 4. Penalization for Opponent Opportunities

 - **-100** if your move grants the opponent a new extra turn opportunity.
-  - Explanation: `WARNING: grants opponent an extra move`
+  - Explanation: `WARNING: grants opponent an extra move opportunity`
 - **-80** if your move grants the opponent a new scoring opportunity.
   - Explanation: `WARNING: grants opponent scoring opportunity`
 - **Rationale:** Moves that set up the opponent for big gains are heavily penalized.